-One of the most popular React UI frameworks and relatively complete pattern library for enterprise applications.
+One of the most popular React UI frameworks, providing a relatively complete pattern library for enterprise applications.

 - Detailed guidelines backed by design principles;

 - Organised and nested components for general situations and states;

 - Support data visualization and animation powered by AntV and Ant Motion;

 - ⚠️ Some docs and resources are not fully translated from Simplified Chinese into English

-The Pro version provides an advanced UI solution with higher-level components like admin dashboard, charts, search box, notification badge and count-down, and it’s FREE!
+The Pro version offers an advanced UI with higher-level components such as an admin dashboard, charts, search box, notification badge, and count-down – all free!

-Their Sketch plugin, Kitchen, is a powerful tool combining Anima and InVision Craft, with handy features like icons library, auto-layout, data population, colour palettes, and module generator helps designers apply Ant Design components on the fly.
+Their Sketch plugin, Kitchen, is a powerful tool combining Anima and InVision Craft.
+It has useful features like an icons library, auto-layout, data population, colour palettes, and a module generator.
+This helps designers quickly apply Ant Design components.

-A leading visual language inspired by the physical world and boosted the industry to build a standard design system.
-The level of detail in guidelines and specifications is worth learning.
+A visual language inspired by the physical world has revolutionized the industry, creating a unified design system.
+The level of detail in the guidelines and specifications is well worth learning.